mlpack/mlpack/doc/tutorials/movement_recognition.md

 ```sh
 cmake ... -DMLPACK_DISABLE_STB=ON -DMLPACK_DISABLE_DR_LIBS=ON -DMLPACK_DISABLE_HTTPLIB=ON ..
 ```

-By far the largest single saving in this example, however, is not a third-party switch: serializing a neural network with `MLPACK_ENABLE_ANN_SERIALIZATION` registers every layer type and adds well over a megabyte.  `train` avoids it entirely by saving only the trained weight matrix (`net.Parameters()`) and rebuilding the fixed architecture in `infer`.

 ### Annex B: making OpenBLAS fit (so training runs on the device)